 Understanding the Supply Side of Things Through Consumer Data Insights

 Even if national legalization doesn’t happen within this decade, the current market for marijuana is estimated to be anywhere between $17.5 – $35 billion in sales by 2020 (whereas the industry was between $5-$6 billion in sales in 2015).
-What is encouraging this strong sales growth has undoubtedly been the falling marijuana prices in several states as is noted by the below 2018 chart:
+What is encouraging this strong sales growth has undoubtedly been the

 When companies are able to harness market and consumer data and put their finger on the pulse of the average consumer, they put themselves in a better position to optimize their supply side economics to enter emerging markets without an issue.
 As prices continue to decrease customers will opt to buy from the legal stores instead of turning the black market, thus putting more pressure on store owners to increase their available inventories to service the increased demand.
 Stores that are able to service this demand will be able to increase their total revenue but will also earn less revenue per customer.